 - 1. Acquirers: are the financial instuttions or the payment service provider (e-money operators), responsible for enrolling merchants, assigning merchant IDS, maintaining merchant records/accounts and settling merchants.
 They are the network members who create and owns merchants. - 2.
 Customers: are the individuals or entities using Issuers' Application for NepalQR based payment services. - 3.
 Issuers: are the network members who create and owns customers and facilitate payments from current accounts, savings accounts, mobile based e-money accounts and cards. - 4.
-Merchant: are entities registered with acquirers who accept NepalQR based payments. - 5.
+Merchant: are entities registered with acquirers who accept NepalQR based payments . - 5.
 Network Members: are Banks and Financial Institutions (BFIs), Payment System Operators (PSOs), Payment Service Providers (PSPs), other service providers, and their successors and assigns to join the network under the terms and conditions stipulated in the respective membership agreement to provide the service under the particular network to their customers and/or agents. - 6.
 Payment System Operator (PSO): Are the entities licensed as PSO by NRB. - 7.
 Payment Service Provider (PSP): Are the entities licensed as PSP by NRB. - 8.
+QR Code: As defined by EMVCo, a QR Code is an ISO 18004-compliant encoding and visualization of data.
+"QR Code" is a registered trademark of DENSO WAVE. - 9.
 Scheme/Network: means a shared payment network developed and managed by Payment System Operator (PSO) which allows transactions and payments routing among and within its members.